Penny Stock Scam

 The ideal for the small company that is genuine, and that enlists the services of marketeer stock promoters in such a penny stock scam or scheme, is that investors continue holding shares or buy more shares of the stock for the long term well after the marketeers pump and dump penny stock scam has ended.

-If this ideal is successfully realized, then the penny stock scam successfully causes the stock to enjoys a continuation of near recent share values caused by the marketeer promotion of their company, or may cycle up and down to match any more good news about the now highly watched stock.
+If this ideal is successfully realized, then the penny stock scam successfully causes the stock to enjoy a continuation of near recent share values caused by the marketeer promotion of their company, or may cycle up and down to match any more good news about the now highly watched stock.

 The company underlying the stock in whose shares are now trading at a higher price, provides leverage for working capital for the company while perhaps also allowing the company to remain listed on a more prestigious stock exchange or to apply for such an exchange to be listed.